mixitconf/mixit/README.md

 To import the project in IDEA:
  - Clone the project `git clone https://github.com/mix-it/mixit.git`
- - Make sure you have at least IntelliJ IDEA 2016.3 and IDEA Kotlin plugin 1.0.6+ (we are waiting IDEA Kotlin plugin 1.1-beta to have Gradle Kotlin autocomplete)
+ - Make sure you have at least IntelliJ IDEA 2016.3 and IDEA Kotlin plugin 1.1.0-beta-17+
  - Install Spek IDEA plugin
  - Import it in IDEA as a Gradle project
+ - Right click on the project -> Open module settings -> Modules -> mixit -> Kotlin and make sure Kotlin 1.1 language level and that Java 1.8 bytecode options are selected
  - Right click on `Application.kt` -> Run mixit.ApplicationKt

 To run the application: